 She decided not to wait and find out.
-She called ice up from his feet through his legs until the whole man—shadow—daemon—whatever he truly was—was frozen solid.
+Feeling more than knowing how, she called ice up from his feet through his legs until the whole man—or whatever he truly was—was frozen solid.
 It wasn't the end of him.
 Not even if all the kings of old had granted her their power would she have been able to accomplish that.
 But perhaps it would buy them enough time.

-The purple fire remained.
+The purple fire remained, holding Noct's friends.
 Reina spread her hands and consumed it with blue flames until each captive was freed.